Cash-Out Refinance: Rates And Guide For Homeowners

-When you take into account the power of compounding interest, it can be a smart move to free up money and save toward retirement early rather than keep your funds tied to your home.
+When you consider the power of compounding interest, it can be a smart move to free up money and save toward retirement early rather than keep your funds tied to your home.
 Cash-out refinances give you access to funds that you can use to boost your retirement savings or build up a college fund.

 What You Should Know About Getting A Cash-Out Refinance

 You might need to consider a few things before you commit to a cash-out refinance.
 Here are some important things all homeowners should keep in mind before applying for a refinance.

 You’ll Probably Have To Leave Equity In Your Home

 Let’s say you’ve paid a total of $20,000 on your mortgage principal.
 You might assume this means you can take up to $20,000 out with a cash-out refinance.
-However, depending on your loan, this isn’t always possible.
-Conventional loans require you to leave 20% equity in your home after a refinance, and FHA loans require 20% as well.
-The only exception to this rule is with a VA loan refinance, which doesn’t require you to leave any equity after you refinance.
+However, depending on your loan and your lender, this isn’t always possible.
+Conventional loans and FHA loans require you to leave 20% equity in your home after a refinance.
+If you’re refinancing a VA loan, your lender may allow you to borrow your full equity without penalty.

 Just like when you buy a home or close on a home equity loan, you’ll pay closing costs when you refinance.
-Some common closing costs include credit report fees, appraisal fees and attorney fees, depending on your state.
+Some common refinance closing costs include credit report fees, appraisal fees and attorney fees, depending on your state.
 If you only need to take out a very small loan, you should take a look at whether the closing costs would negate anything you save with a lower interest rate.
-In cases like this, resources like Rocket Loans® can help you explore your options for personal loans.

 You Won’t Get Cash Immediately